-As with any investment, the first order of business is to understand what it is that you are considering acquiring.
 For all intents and purposes, mutual funds serve as an alternative for investors who can't afford an individually managed account.
-Mutual funds are formed when investors with smaller amounts of capital pool their money together and then hire a portfolio manager to run the consolidated pool's portfolio, buying different stocks, bonds, or other securities in a manner consistent with the fund's prospectus.
-Each investor then gets their respective piece of the pie while sharing the expenses, which show up in something called the mutual fund expense ratio.
-Mutual funds can be structured in several different ways; open-ended mutual funds vs closed mutual funds being one particularly important distinction.
+Mutual funds are formed when investors with smaller amounts of capital, pool their money together and then hire a portfolio manager to run the consolidated pool's portfolio—subsequently buying different stocks, bonds, or other securities in a manner consistent with the fund's prospectus.
+Each investor then receives their respective piece of the pie while sharing the expenses, which show up in something called the mutual fund expense ratio.
+Mutual funds can be structured in several different ways, including open-ended mutual funds vs. closed mutual funds being one particularly important distinction.

 In addition, check to see what the minimum amount is to invest in a fund.
-Some funds will have different minimum thresholds depending on whether it is a retirement account or non-retirement account.
+Funds have different minimum thresholds depending on whether it is a retirement account or a nonretirement account.

-The process of buying a mutual fund can be done over the phone, online, or in person if you are dealing with a financial representative.
+The process of buying a mutual fund can be done over the phone, online, or in-person if you are dealing with a financial representative.
 To place an order, you would indicate how much money you want to invest and what mutual fund you want to purchase.
-No matter the mutual fund, the price you pay for the shares will be determined by the closing share price at the end of that day.
+Whichever mutual fund you select, the price you pay for the shares will be determined by the closing share price at the end of that day.